Skip to content

 (2) A “widely attended” event is an event that is open to individuals from throughout a given industry or profession, or an event that is open to individuals who represent a range of persons interested in a given matter.

-(3) An officer or employee who attends such an event may not accept a sponsor’s offer of free attendance at the event for an accompanying individual.
+(3) An officer or employee who attends such an event may not accept an event organizer’s offer of free attendance at the event for an accompanying individual.

 Example: An employee donates to the City’s Combined Charities Fundraising Drive.
 The employee’s name is entered in a drawing with all other donors, and the employee wins a $50 gift certificate in the drawing.
 The gift certificate was provided to the City by a company doing business with the employee’s department.
 Even though the company that provided the gift certificate is a restricted source, the employee may accept the gift as a reward or benefit associated with participation in the fundraising drive.